tdda/tdda/README.md

 # tdda
-Test-Driven Data Analysis Functions:
+Test-Driven Data Analysis Functions

 Installation
 ------------

-TDDA is not yet available in PyPi, but will be soon.
-When it is, the simplest way to install all of the TDDA Python modules will be with *pip*:
+The simplest way to install all of the TDDA Python modules is using *pip*:

     pip install tdda